 Then, with great force and a giant swoop, he took to the air to fly.
 I could hear the force of his wings and the wind they created as he used his strength to gain altitude.
 Then his huge body lifted from the earth.
 He circled above multiple times and flew off into the distance leaving me there alone in the cold.
 I took a deep breath and smiled as I heard “Everything is going to be alright.”

 It has been more than seven months since that memorable day.
 My Dad is doing GREAT and still walking tall.
-He was also visited by this angel, I mean eagle.
-He went to see a healer, a Medicine Man, and was visited by none other than a Golden Eagle among other spirits.
-Through several ceremonies his cancer was removed.
-He is still doing construction, coaching boxing and remains onery as ever and is a great story teller.
+This angel also visited him, I mean eagle.
+He went to see a healer, a Medicine Man and was visited by none other than a Golden Eagle among other spirits.
+Through several ceremonies, his cancer was removed.
+He is still doing construction, coaching boxing, remains onery as ever, and is a great storyteller.
 He told me of the Golden Eagle that came.
 He spoke of the strength of the huge bird and how he felt the wind of its wings blow him back as it flew by.
 I asked him to wait and ran to show him.

 Each day is a blessing.
-Don’t take our world for granted.
+Please don’t take our world for granted.
 Get out there and pay attention – to Mother Nature.